mulark/factorio_benchmarking_mods/region-cloner/doc/Documentation.md

 ## Considerations
 Region Cloner officially supports multiplayer, however it's strongly recommended to use GUI parameters instead of autoclone.
 This configuration is lightly tested so please report any issues you may encounter.

-Since version 1.2.0, Region Cloner doesn't have any runtime cost, all cost is localized to performing a paste.
+Since version 1.2.0, Region Cloner doesn't have any runtime cost within on_tick, all cost is localized to performing a paste.

 When using autoclone, it's often a good idea to use chunk alignment.
 This reduces the likelihood of pastes having performance or behavior differences between each other.